RELEASE DAY! Meant for Good: A Study of Joseph

 When we buy into the forgive-and-forget lie, we end up berating ourselves when we remember our wounds.
 We get frustrated and spend futile time and energy trying to make ourselves forget again.
 It is a useless, unproductive cycle that only succeeds in embedding the hurt deeper.

 Satan loves the forgive-and-forget lie because it wastes our time and energy and always lands us right back where we started: remembering the wound.
 It’s a stationary bicycle going nowhere fast.
-There is no solution to the lie of “forgive and forget.”
-That pot only keeps stirring toxic emotions.

 Three Options for Dealing with our Wound